-Inventories were reviewed at 30 June 2023 to ensure they are carried at the lower of cost and NRV.
+Inventories were reviewed at 30 June 2024 to ensure they are carried at the lower of cost and NRV.

-The amount of any inventory write-down to NRV is recognised as an expense in the period the write-down or loss occurred.
+The amount of any inventory write-down to NRV are recognised as an expense in the period the writedown or loss occurred.
 Any write-down reversals are recognised as an expense reduction.

-The reversals of previous write downs of \$102.575 million in 2022-23 is a result of the annual review of the recoverable values of inventory and future cash flows for projects.
+The write downs of \$34.367 million in 2023-24 is a result of the annual review of the recoverable values of inventory and future cash flows for projects.